-Inpatient rehabilitation is an intensive therapy program that provides treatment to help children and youth regain skills that have been lost as result of spinal cord dysfunction.
+Inpatient rehabilitation is an intensive therapy program that provides treatment to help children and youth regain skills that have been lost as result of a brain injury.
 Treatments include at least three hours of therapy a day:

 - physical therapy

 - occupational therapy